 We expect that any revenue we generate will fluctuate quarter to quarter as a function of the timing and amount of milestones and other payments from our existing collaborations and any future collaborations.

-As of September 30, 2020, we have recorded \$7.4 million of deferred revenue from the upfront payments received under our license and collaboration agreement with Neurocrine Biosciences.
+As of September 30, 2021, there is \$2.2 million remaining in deferred revenue from the upfront payment received under our license and collaboration agreement with Neurocrine Biosciences.

 Operating Expenses